irkode/irkode/_posts/2022-03-20-install-manjaro-arm-sd.md

 ---
-title: Manjaro Arm on Raspi 4 - SD-card
+title: Install Manjaro ARM (minimal) on a RasPi 4 to SD card
-categories: manjaro raspi
+categories: Manjaro RasPi
+tags: install
+excerpt: Brief installation guide for Manjaro minimal on Raspberry PI.
 ---

 # Install Manjaro ARM Minimal on a RasPi 4 to SD card